RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/creating-items-within-items/creating-items-within-items.md

-# Creating items within items
+# Creating items in context

 #### Overview